matrix-org/synapse/README.rst

 ===================================

 The easiest way to try out your new Synapse installation is by connecting to it from a web client.
-We recommend the one at http://riot.im/app.
+The easiest option is probably the one at http://riot.im/app.
 You will need to specify a "Custom server" when you log on or register: set this to ``https://localhost:8448`` - remember to specify the port (``:8448``) unless you changed the configuration.
 (Leave the identity server as the default - see `Identity servers`_.)

 If all goes well you should at least be able to log in, create a room, and start sending messages.